grahamg/grahamg.github.io/_posts/2020-04-25-project-beta.md

 ---
 layout: post
-categories: posts
+categories: project
-title: Project Alpha
+title: Project Beta
-subtitle: This is the subtitle for Project Alpha.
+subtitle: This is the subtitle for Project Beta.
-featured-image: /images/2016-11-19/abstract-1.jpg
+featured-image: /images/2016-11-19/abstract-2.jpg
-tags: [project]
-date-string: APRIL 25, 2020
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.